Modern Slavery Statement

 This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement.

-The Five Rivers Group of Companies is very clear in its ethos and policy statements that we totally are against forced labour, the use of child labour and human trafficking; and the use of such practices in our supply chain will not be tolerated.
+The Five Rivers Group of Companies is very clear that we totally are against forced labour, the use of child labour and human trafficking; and the use of such practices in our supply chain will not be tolerated.
 As a group of companies, we are committed to acting ethically and with integrity in all of our business dealings.

 Our own recruitment follows a ‘Safer Recruitment’ regime including DBS checks, eligibility to work in the UK checks and verification of references.
 We comply fully with all UK legislation.

-Policies: our ethical stance against modern slavery is supported by a range of key policies covering key areas such as safeguarding, recruitment, ethical procurement, and whistle blowing to support staff in raising concerns.
+Policies: our ethical stance against modern slavery is supported by a range of key policies covering key areas such as safeguarding, recruitment, ethical procurement, and independently monitored whistleblowing to support staff where they wish to raise concerns externally.

-We already raise ethical matters in our contracts with suppliers and have now introduced an audit for our main suppliers to complete.
+We already raise ethical matters in our contracts with suppliers and have a social compact which they are asked to sign as are our staff

 Pamela McConnell, CEO